 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Clarion University of Pennsylvania is $13,084 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the Clarion University of Pennsylvania's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
-The cost of board-only is $8,950.
+Housing and campus dining at Clarion University of Pennsylvania is $12,930 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Clarion University of Pennsylvania's on-campus cafeterias and dining halls.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
 Most colleges have resources for students with financial need to get help covering these fees.